pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 L2TP/IPsec is a common VPN type that wraps L2TP, an insecure tunneling protocol, inside a secure channel built using transport mode IPsec.

-L2TP/IPsec is supported starting with pfSense 2.2-RELEASE.
+L2TP/IPsec is supported starting with pfSense® software version 2.2-RELEASE.
 This article will explain how to configure the service and setup clients.

- .. warning:: Users have reported issues with Windows L2TP/IPsec clients behind
+.. warning:: Users have reported issues with Windows L2TP/IPsec clients behind NAT.
-    NAT.
 If the clients will be behind NAT, Windows clients will most likely not function.
 Consider an IKEv2 implementation instead.

 Setup L2TP
 ----------